Surajkumar88/test_test/README.md

 need to make some changes by adding line 20th for some regular maintenance.

 Adding this line after adding release.yml to create auto release.

+CHanged the permissions for actions to read and write.